morhakak/FitnessTracker.View/README.md

 Username: _admin_
 Password: _AdminPassword123!_

-- When logged in as an Admin you can see all the users workouts, each work out with his username creator tag.
+- When logged in as an Admin, you can see all users' workouts, each tagged with the username of its creator.
-- You will have an Admin dashboard view so you can manage users, manage workouts and see app statistics.
+- You will have an Admin dashboard view, allowing you to manage users, manage workouts, and view app statistics.

 **API Endpoints**